the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 </html>
 ~~~~~~~

 We are using a relative path *./index.js* which always takes the current file as origin and looks for another file from there in relative perspective.
-In this case, it indicates that the file must be in the same folder (see exercises when the file wouldn't be in the same folder).
+In this case, it indicates that the file must be in the same folder (see exercises for more information about this topic).
 Since all files are top-level files in our project, we could also use an absolute path by just using *index.js*.

 Finally, refresh (or open if you didn't open it already) the HTML file in your browser, see how the HTML markup shows up, and open up the browser's developer tools and its console to verify the logging of your JavaScript code.
 You made it!
 You linked successfully a JavaScript file in a HTML file and made it execute upon opening the HTML file in a browser.